Curricula For Teachers

 Care For Our Earth Grants

-K-12 teachers can apply and receive $300 for activities, field trips, or educational supplies that will help you teach your students about water and energy efficiency, and/or traffic reduction.
-The 2018 Care For Our Earth grant application is simple and easy to apply for.
-Download the Application Form.
-All applications are due Friday, November 8, 2019.
+K-12 teachers can apply and receive $300 for activities, field trips, or educational supplies that will help teach students about water efficiency. this year, grant applications are due Tuesday, November 9th.
 To view projects of previous grant recipients and to apply, visit the County Office of Education website.

 Curriculum Workshops and Guides